mspaintmsi/superUser/BUILD_INSTRUCTIONS.md

 LLVM-MinGW is a simple toolchain based on the modern CLANG compiler.
 It produces smaller executables than GCC and does not need to be installed.

-Download the toolchain from <https://github.com/mstorsjo/llvm-mingw/releases>.
+Go to <https://github.com/mstorsjo/llvm-mingw/releases> and download the latest `llvm-mingw-<version>-msvcrt-x86_64.zip` file.

-Choose the file `llvm-mingw-<version>-msvcrt-x86_64.zip` and extract its contents to a folder, for example `C:\llvm-mingw`.
+Extract its contents to a folder, for example `C:\llvm-mingw`.

 Open a command prompt and run the following commands: